adobe/helix-home/hackathons/4-sfo.md

 ![](./Helix%20Save%20the%20Date%204.jpg)

 The fourth Project Helix Hackathon will happen in the week of January 28th to February 1st, i.e. just before Adobe Tech Summit.
-This is **not** the [next Project Helix hackathon](../hackathon.md), but the one after the next.
+This **is** next Project Helix hackathon.

 ### Agenda